How Generative AI Can Help Companies Elevate Employer Branding for Retention

 We’ve learned enough over the last several years to realize that foosball tables, Taco Tuesdays, and a weekly happy hour does not an employer brand make.
 It goes far deeper.
 Employer branding must align closely with the corporate brand, mirroring the values and mission communicated to customers.
 The core drivers of your business are just that: the core drivers of your entire business.
 Your products, services, and employees.

 Customer perception.
 Employee engagement.
 Organizational culture.
 Employer branding shapes all of them, and you have to move quickly to ensure you’re truly connecting with your employees.
-Enter GenAI stage right.
+Enter Generative AI stage right.

-GenAI: A still unexplored game-changer
+Generative AI: A still unexplored game-changer

-Generative AI tools – like ChatGPT, Claude, and Microsoft Copilot – can revolutionize employer branding and employee engagement.
 Yet despite their widespread use personally, these tools remain underutilized in HR and marketing teams.
-While 51% of marketers experiment with AI, only 3% of organizations apply GenAI in HR functions.
+While 51% of marketers experiment with AI, only 3% of organizations apply Generative AI in HR functions.
 Three percent!
 This is a massive, missed opportunity.
-GenAI can streamline workflows, enhance collaboration, and create personalized experiences that boost employee satisfaction and retention.
-By integrating GenAI into employer branding, companies can more effectively bridge the gap between a strong brand and an engaged workforce.
+Generative AI can streamline workflows, enhance collaboration, and create personalized experiences that boost employee satisfaction and retention.
+By integrating Generative AI into employer branding, companies can more effectively bridge the gap between a strong brand and an engaged workforce.

-3 ways to kickstart your employer branding with GenAI
+3 ways to kickstart your employer branding with Generative AI

-There are some organizations that have already used GenAI in their marketing and HR practices, and we can look to them as we incorporate GenAI into employer branding.
+There are some organizations that have already used Generative AI in their marketing and HR practices, and we can look to them as we incorporate Generative AI into employer branding.

 1. Time-saving survey and feedback analysis

 While monthly pulse or annual engagement surveys may already be in place for many enterprises, they often take a considerable amount of time and expertise to first create and then quickly evaluate and interpret the responses, especially when it comes to open-ended questions and text data.
-With its natural language processing capabilities, GenAI can start by generating tailored surveys and then analyzing the responses and feedback to summarize results in real time.
+With its natural language processing capabilities, Generative AI can start by generating tailored surveys and then analyzing the responses and feedback to summarize results in real time.
 This is especially helpful for organizations with thousands of employees, each with their own individual experience at work.

 The massive healthcare company Johnson & Johnson recently did just this.
 With over 140,000 employee open-ended comments to an engagement survey, the company’s HR team fed those comments into ChatGPT and wrote a detailed prompt for ChatGPT, consisting of over 100 lines of text and 30 different commands, including, “Start with positive themes, transition smoothly to mixed themes, and end with more negative themes,” and “Be sure to include a section that highlights employee recommendations.”
 The end result was 15 summaries that were validated and sent to J&J’s leadership.

-GenAI has the power to easily uncover key trends and pain points, and with its useful and actionable insights, companies can address workplace issues proactively, make the changes necessary to boost retention, and ensure the employer brand is resonating with employees.
+Generative AI has the power to easily uncover key trends and pain points, and with its useful and actionable insights, companies can address workplace issues proactively, make the changes necessary to boost retention, and ensure the employer brand is resonating with employees.

 2. Personalized development for every employee

-Using GenAI to analyze employee performance data, companies can quickly create individual career pathways for their employees.
+Using Generative AI to analyze employee performance data, companies can quickly create individual career pathways for their employees.

 Take the platform Sana Labs, for example.
-Its own GenAI uses “detailed learner data to assess competencies and learning styles.”
+Its own Generative AI uses “detailed learner data to assess competencies and learning styles.”
 With 75% fewer questions than benchmarks, Sana can pinpoint a learner’s current knowledge, create “personalized learning paths which continuously assess proficiency,” and improve long-term retention by 3-4x.
 These bespoke learning approaches allow employees to receive development modules that are tailored to their individual work history, skill proficiency, and learning pace and style.

 3. Enhanced onboarding

 We all know how overwhelming onboarding can be.
 With so many documents and training materials to read through and new processes to learn, it’s a lot.
 And, because of that, turnover rates can be as high as 20% within the first 45 days, and a whopping 80% of workers who receive poor onboarding plan to quit.
-So let’s make onboarding better!
+So, let’s make onboarding better!

 Whether you use ChatGPT or another AI learning tool, these platforms streamline the entire onboarding process, delivering organized and digestible resources that accelerate integration.